 Formatted Highlighting

-Standard highlighting captures the text you select, but it strips away the original formatting.
-Formatted highlighting changes that — it preserves headings, paragraphs, bullet points, code blocks, and more, so your highlights look exactly like the content you marked.
+Formatted highlighting fixes this.
+It preserves headings, paragraphs, bullet points, code blocks, and more — so your highlights look exactly like the content you marked.

 🚀 Ultimate Feature